Apollo-Level2-Web-Dev/L2-B2-Assignment-6-Full-stack/Full-stack-assignment-4.md

 4. **Coupon & Discount Functionality:**
     - Allow customers to provide a coupon code during checkout.
     - Sellers can input the coupon code, and customers receive a discount based on the coupon.
+    - Managers can create a coupon code and store it in the database.
+    - An API call can be implemented to verify the coupon and reduce the amount based on the coupon.
+    - Don't forget to provide the coupon code when submitting the assignment for the examiner to check.
 5. **Duplicate & Edit Feature:**
     - Implement a feature within the product list that includes a button.
 Upon clicking this button, manager will be redirected to a form where product data is pre-filled.
 Manager can then make modifications as needed to create a new product based on the existing one.
 The button could be named "Duplicate & Edit" or "Create Variant" to convey the idea that managers can duplicate an existing product and make modifications to create a new one.
 6. **Customer Membership & Points on Purchase:**